alanjeffares/alanjeffares.github.io/content/_index.md

     <img src="/images/profile_pic.jpeg" alt="profile" />
   </div>

-I'm a 4th year Machine Learning PhD student at the University of Cambridge in the [Department of Applied Mathematics](http://www.damtp.cam.ac.uk/).
+I'm a 4th-year Machine Learning PhD student at the University of Cambridge in the [Department of Applied Mathematics](http://www.damtp.cam.ac.uk/).
 I am interested in building a better understanding of empirical phenomena in deep learning (e.g. double descent, optimization heuristics) and developing methodological advances from these insights (e.g. deep ensembles, mixture-of-experts).
 I hold an MSc in Machine Learning from [University College London](https://www.ucl.ac.uk/) and a BSc in Statistics from [University College Dublin](https://www.ucd.ie/).
 Previously, I have interned in the [deep learning team](https://www.microsoft.com/en-us/research/group/deep-learning-group/) at Microsoft Research, Redmond and worked as a Data Scientist at [Accenture's global center for R&D innovation](https://www.accenture.com/il-en/services/about/innovation-hub-the-dock).
 Email at: *aj659 [at] cam [dot] ac [dot] uk*.

 {{% center %}}